squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  {i} $CLIENT_IFACE and $INET_IFACE need to be replaced with the eth* NIC interface names facing the clients or Internet.

  {i} Mind the line wrap.
 The following is two command lines.

+## AYJ: IIRC the initial tester and about two others have found the following to be needed:
+##      more recently two people report that target needs to be ACCEPT
 {{{
-ebtables -t broute -A BROUTING -i $CLIENT_IFACE -p ipv4 --ip-proto tcp --ip-dport 80 -j REDIRECT --redirect-target DROP
+ ebtables -t broute -A BROUTING -i $CLIENT_IFACE -p ipv4 --ip-proto tcp --ip-dport 80 -j redirect --redirect-target ACCEPT

-ebtables -t broute -A BROUTING -i $INET_IFACE -p ipv4 --ip-proto tcp --ip-sport 80 -j REDIRECT --redirect-target DROP }}}
+ ebtables -t broute -A BROUTING -i $INET_IFACE -p ipv4 --ip-proto tcp --ip-sport 80 -j redirect --redirect-target ACCEPT }}}
+ Early testers indicated that DROP was needed as the target.
+However several people since have found ACCEPT was needed.
+If the above fails for you try both.
+It may be ebtables version related.

  /!\ The bridge interfaces also need to be configured with public IP addresses for Squid to use in its normal operating traffic (DNS, ICMP, TPROXY failed requests, peer requests, etc)